chedim/linker-parser/README.md

 # linker-parser: JavaCC on steroids.
 Linker-parser is a FSM-backed non-recursive top-down LL(k) parser that uses Java language to define grammar rules.
-In other words, it accepts Java classes as grammar definition and instantiates objects from these classes using text it parses as a template.
+In other words, it accepts Java classes as grammar definitions and instantiates objects from these classes using text it parses as a template.

 ## But...
 Why?
 I started this project out of frustration of working with javacc (*Java* *C*ompiler *C*ompiler), which was created decades ago and is very complicated to use.
 I also didn't want to deal with BNF notations as Java can be used to describe grammars on itself and I love Java :)